(David Einšpigel's Barotropic Ocean Tide model)

 - The lunisolar tidal forcing implemented, the ephemerides of the Moon and the Sun are computed by the set of subroutines NOVAS F3.1 (Kaplan et al., 2011).

-- Assimilative version of DEBOT is constrained by data from DTU10 model or OSU12 model
+- Assimilative version of DEBOT is constrained by data from DTU10 model

 - The bottom friction, turbulent viscosity, scalar approximation of the self-attraction and loading and internal tide drag are implemented.